2.4 Using and Choosing GenAI Tools

 - Trace claims, quotes, and media to the original content: Ensure that the claim or quote is not taken out of context by going to the original source to understand the original context of use.

 - Sustainability principles: Companies recognize the importance of responding to issues such as climate change, global developments, income disparities, unemployment, and indigenous inequities.
-Ensure that the genAI output you use aligns with the organization’s sustainability policies and practices.
+Ensure that the LLM output you use aligns with the organization’s sustainability policies and practices.

-- Engage with the content: Most readers will be able to distinguish between an authentic voice (your own) and the disembodied voice of a genAI model.
-Which would you rather be reading?
-Unfortunately, recent research (Dell’Acqua et al., 2023; Dell’Acqua, n.d.; Mollick, 2024) has revealed that in hybrid genAI/human collaboration, humans tend to disengage from the work and settle for outputs that are only just good enough without striving to improve on the output.
-Use genAI output as the basis for your own creation, and don’t settle until you have achieved authenticity, precision, completeness, and excellence.
-Incorporate information based on your own expertise, and edit for style and tone so that the genAI content you use reflects your own uniqueness.
-Remember genAI is intended to augment your own knowledge and skills rather than to replace them.
+- Engage with the content: While the quality of LLM output has improved substantiality to the point where it is difficult to distinguish between machine-generated content and human text, remember that humans would very much prefer to read content that is, if not entirely created by humans, wholly reviewed and edited by them.
+Unfortunately, recent research (Dell’Acqua et al., 2023; Dell’Acqua, n.d.; Mollick, 2024) has revealed that in hybrid genAI/human collaboration, humans tend to disengage from the work and settle for outputs that are only just good enough without striving to improve on the output.Use LLM output as the basis for your own creation, and don’t settle until you have achieved authenticity, precision, completeness, and excellence.
+Incorporate information based on your own expertise, and edit for style and tone so that the LLM content you use reflects your own uniqueness.
+Remember genAI applications are only intended to augment your own knowledge and skills rather than to replace them.

-- Document and declare your use of genAI: Remember that ethical citation/declaration and documentation standards must be applied to all work that you produce—with or without the assistance of genAI.
+- Document and declare your use of genAI content: Remember that ethical citation/declaration and documentation standards must be applied to all work that you produce—with or without the assistance of genAI.
 At Seneca, you are required to quote or declare genAI output.
 Check with your professors regarding their expectations.
-And you may wish to consult Seneca’s Guide on Citing and Documentation: Artificial Intelligence for specific detail on citation practices approved by the institution for documents you create for course related work.
+And you may wish to consult Seneca’s Guide on Citing and Documentation: Artificial Intelligence for specific detail on citation practices approved by the institution for documents you create for course-related work.
+In most workplace contexts, a declaration of use (model, mode, usage, date) would suffice.

--
+- Citing Images:

 - Check on genAI declarations practices with the ethics officer or your immediate supervisor to learn about the genAI policies and practices there.